Docile-Alligator/Infinity-For-Reddit/README.md

 # Infinity-For-Reddit [<img src="https://img.shields.io/badge/Patreon-F96854?style=for-the-badge&logo=patreon&logoColor=white" alt="Patreon">](https://www.patreon.com/docile_alligator)
 This is a Reddit client on Android written in Java.
 It does not have any ads and it features clean UI and smooth browsing experience.

+Infinity for Reddit is available on the Google Play Store and F-Droid.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"
      height="100">](https://f-droid.org/packages/ml.docilealligator.infinityforreddit/)
 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png"
      alt="Get it on Google Play"
      height="100">](https://play.google.com/store/apps/details?id=ml.docilealligator.infinityforreddit)

+## About The Project

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

 ## Donation
 Patreon: https://www.patreon.com/docile_alligator